 But that’s when the fun really started, because this disruption of corporeal equilibrium came with a cost.
 I was visited with a wave of new and disturbing secondary symptoms.
 The visual weirdness of December came back with a vengeance, much worse than before, striking frequently and unpredictably.
 Hot and cold sensations rippled though my legs and feet.
 I experienced episodes of numbness in my face and hands.
 At odd intervals a strangely metallic taste would settle in my mouth.
 It was a festival of sensory glitchiness.

 Much more concerning, though, were the perceptual and cognitive effects.
-For extended periods I endured the hallucinatory, unsettling sensation of not really “being there,” accompanied at times by the equally hallucinatory, equally disturbing sensation of experiencing the world at a great distance, as though from the center of a deep and dark, enormously expanded self.
+For extended periods I endured the hallucinatory, unsettling sensation of not really “being there,” accompanied at times by the equally hallucinatory, equally disturbing sensation of experiencing the world at a great distance, as though from the center of an enormously expanded self filled with darkness.
 Light and sounds came at me from odd angles, filtered and distorted.
 My hands felt clumsy and slow to respond, as though mounted at the end of comically long, spindly arms.
 Floaters and spots by the dozen skittered like water striders across my visual field.
 If I turned my head too fast I saw flashes of light.
 Tasks I had performed routinely many times I simply forgot how to do.
 At times words, even simple ones, would not come.
 People would speak and it would take a moment or two to comprehend them.
 There were attacks of heart-pounding anxiety that froze me in my tracks.
 Worst of all, but for a fitful sleep there was no escape from the malaise, parked as it was at the center of my consciousness.

 I adapted to this new normal as best as I could, developing assorted coping strategies.
 Out of necessity I also developed a palette of excuses for deflecting the growing number of questions from friends, employees and customers, who sensed that something was wrong and were concerned, even alarmed.